Skip to main content

 project_idstringYesThe project ID

-keystringYesThe custom dimension key
+keystringYesThe grouped dimension key (e.g. channel)

 session_idstringYesSession ID returned by analyze_request